tc39/proposal-pattern-matching/README.md

 #### <a name="catch-match"></a> > Destructuring matches on `catch`

 Essentially, adding a special syntax to `catch` so it can use pattern matching to do conditional clauses.
-In this particular case, the `match` keyword and parameter could be omitted altogether while retaining backwards-compat (I think):
+In this particular case, the `case` keyword and parameter could be omitted altogether while retaining backwards-compat (I think):